sodadata/docs/soda-cl/schema.md

           - weight
 ```

-In the example above, the value for the validation key is in a nested list format, but you can use an inline list of comma-separated values inside square brackets instead.
+In the example above, the values for the validation key are in a nested list format, but you can use an inline list of comma-separated values inside square brackets instead.
 The following example yields identical checks results to the example above.

 ```yaml
 checks for dim_product: